 Wow, I need to update the pictures on here.
 We are now in July of 2020.
 The garden has done very well this year.
 However, we are fighting a fungal issue right now so things are really slow.
 I have okra, green tomatoes, yellow squash in limited amounts, acorn squash, mustard greens, figs, cantaloupe almost ready and watermelon almost ready.
 In the next week we should have tomatoes that are ripe.

 This is a sample of the evergreen onions that are so wonderful in salads.
 I use these a lot in cooking and almost always add them to my salads.
-These onions are sold in bunches of about 13 for $1.75.
+These onions are sold in bunches of about 13 for $1.00.
 That does not sound like alot but, it actually is a considerable amount.
 It is at least as many as you will get at the grocery store.
 These are a delight in cooking for the holidays.
 I have these onions most of the year.
-If you want some of these please go to the store are and click on green onions and add them to your cart.
+If you want some of these please go to my store and click on green onions and add them to your cart.

 These eggs are from free range hens who are feed organic feed in the mornings and then allow to forage in the 2 acre pasture.
 I have heard more than 1 comment about the difference in the taste of these eggs and those purchased at the local grocery store.
 If you have never had FRESH eggs you need to try them.
 I started out with a mix and then went to Americana hens.
 Now I once again have a mix so the color of the egg varies depending on which hen laid it.